ARM-software/ethos-n-driver-stack/README.md

     The minimum set of required parameters are:

-   * `-f` The format of the provided model provided in, for example `tflite-binary`.
-   * `-i` A comma-separated list of input tensor names in the model provided.
-   * `-y` A comma-separated list of data types for the input tensors.
-   * `-o` A comma-separated list of output tensor names in the model provided.
-   * `-z` A comma-separated list of data types for the output tensors.
    * `-d` The path to a whitespace separated list of values for the input.
    * `-m` The path to the model to be run.
    * `-c` The device you wish to run this inference on.